Mr. X (Resident Evil): Development

 Shinji Mikami is credited with creating Mr. X, also known as T-00, who was an improved version of Resident Evil's T-002 Tyrant.
 The Tyrants are bioengineered supersoldiers created by Umbrella Corporation, a pharmaceutical company with secret, sinister plans that involve the creation and sale of BOWs, or Bio-Organic Weapons.
 The basic idea of a trenchcoat-wearing humanoid monster, and a later transformation process, existed from the early stages of Resident Evil 2's development.
 In the original game, the artificial intelligence of Mr. X was far more basic, and was unable to break through rooms in an unscripted manner.
 If the player loaded into another section of the game, he would be unable to track down the player.

 In the 2019 remake, Mr. X was particularly designed to stalk the protagonist, much like Nemesis in Resident Evil 3 and the Baker family in Resident Evil 7.
 Ominous music and heavy footsteps increase in volume and intensity the closer he gets to the player.
 Because of his numerous appearances in different places, some people thought there were multiple Tyrants in existence, but game director Kazunori Kadoi affirmed there was only a single instance of Mr. X. To determine how the character tracked the ingame location of the protagonists, an independent level designer used a noclip camera tool to locate Mr. X, confirming that he could sense the player, but did not "cheat" by using teleportation, instead moving at about four times his standard walk speed when he was not visible to the player.

+Name

+A PlayStation Blog post which examined the character noted that some fans know him by the name "Mr. X", while others know him simply as "Tyrant".
+In the post, Yasuhiro Anpo (the Resident Evil 2 remake's director) clarified that the character's official name is "Tyrant"; he is sometimes referred to as "Mr. X" because his origins and motives are intended to evoke a sense of mystery in the player.

+According to Jack Yarwood of Time Extension, the Tyrant's name, "Mr. X", did not appear in the original Resident Evil 2, although it was used in a variety of supplemental materials released as early as 1999.
+Yarwood speculates that "Mr. X" might have emerged as a translation of various names used in the development team's internal documents.
+In one of the game's screenplays, the character's initial human-like form was referred to as but not in any dialogue; rather, it was used in action descriptions to emphasize the character's mysterious nature.
+One piece of concept art also named the character "Tyrant X".
+According to the game's translator, Tom Shiraiwa, the Japanese equivalents of "Mr. X" might have been placeholder names.